ImpulseDevMomentum/Lumen/README.md

-This "language" is very, very simple, so please don't try to code next cyberpunk.
+This "language" was "created" for school purposes.
+Because of that, it is very, very simple, so please don't try to code next Cyberpunk.
-It was also created based on this tutorial: https://www.youtube.com/watch?v=Eythq9848Fg&list=PLZQftyCk7_SdoVexSmwy_tBgs7P0b97yD&index (first episode) by CodePulse.
+It was based on this tutorial: https://www.youtube.com/watch?v=Eythq9848Fg&list=PLZQftyCk7_SdoVexSmwy_tBgs7P0b97yD&index by CodePulse.

 Here are some syntax differences: